walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ```

 The protected portable combination is P-256 plus `BiometricCurrentSet`.
 Android uses an auth-per-use
-Android Keystore key restricted to strong biometrics; the factory must receive an interactive
+Android Keystore key restricted to strong biometrics; the provider must return the current interactive
-`FragmentActivity`, not an application context. iOS uses a P-256 Secure Enclave key bound to the
+`FragmentActivity`, while the factory keeps only the application context for persistence. iOS uses a
-current Face ID or Touch ID enrollment set and therefore requires a qualifying physical device.
+P-256 Secure Enclave key bound to the current Face ID or Touch ID enrollment set and therefore
+requires a qualifying physical device.
 Protected non-P-256 requests fail without software fallback.

 The context-only `MobileWalletFactory(applicationContext)` constructor supports non-interactive